-Eka Tkeshelashvili is Head of Programmes at the European Anti-Corruption Initiative to Ukraine.
+Eka Tkeshelashvili served as Head of Programmes at the European Anti-Corruption Initiative to Ukraine from 2014-2021.
 Prior to this Ms Tkeshelashvili was President of the Georgian Institute for Strategic Studies.

 Eka was Vice Prime-Minister, State Minister for Reintegration (2010-2012).
 She previously served as the National Security Adviser to the President of Georgia and as the Secretary of the National Security Council (2008-2010) heading the National Strategic Review Process.
 Earlier she held the position of Minister of Foreign Affairs (2008).
 She also worked as Prosecutor General (2008) and Minister of Justice (2007-2008) leading the criminal justice, civil and public service reforms.
 Ms. Tkeshelashvili also held the position of Chairperson of Tbilisi Appeals Court and was member of the High Council of Justice of Georgia.
 At earlier stages she also served as the Deputy Minister of Internal Affairs and Deputy Minister of Justice, where she was mainly responsible for the international legal relations.